-The Engineering Cooperative Education/Internship Program was instituted to satisfy the need for undergraduate students to gain practical work experience in addition to academic knowledge.
-This office will also assist with master's-level internships.
+The Engineering Cooperative Education/Internship Program helps undergraduate and masters-level students gain practical work experience in conjunction with their academic work.

 Differences Between Cooperative Education and Internships:

-Cooperative Education - Students can work full-time or part time – employment is by semester.
-The coop program is associated with the university, the student enrolls in a pass/fail course.
+- Cooperative Education - Students can work full-time or part time – employment is by semester.
+The co-op program is associated with the University, and the student enrolls in a pass/fail course.